kalbasit/shabka/README.md

 It's based on the [NixOS][1] operating system, and uses [home-manager][4] to setup the home directory of the users, for both NixOS and the other operating systems, including Mac.

+See [What is "declarative congruence"?][5] for more information on the subject.

 ## Why Nix?